 What Good Light brings us

-The wrong light at the wrong time may result in mood disturbances, sleep problems, difficulties with learning and memory, and health problems on the long term.
+The wrong light at the wrong time may result in mood disturbances, sleep problems, difficulties with learning and memory, and health problems on the long term as well as of course problems with vision on the short term.
 While this might be a problem for all people living and working indoors, it is in particularly bad for people already suffering from sleep- and mood disorders, such as depression, or brain problems, such as dementia.
 It is estimated that about 13% of the global population suffer from some kind of mental disorder.
 A simple improvement of the light environment may be beneficial for all of us, but for this group in particular.

 Good Light is essential for a properly synchronized biological clock, responsible for our day-night rhythm, and it improves our sleep.